 Current Research at the Illinois River Biological Station

-Long Term Resource Monitoring Program (LTRMP): USACE, USGS, UMRS, UMRR-EMP
+Long Term Resource Monitoring element (LTRM): USACE, USGS, UMRS, UMRR

 The Upper Mississippi River System (UMRS) is one of this nation's unique natural resources.
 It encompasses the commercially navigable reaches of the Upper Mississippi River, as well as the Illinois River and navigable portions of the Kaskaskia, Black, St. Croix and Minnesota Rivers.
-This complex river system is made up of a mosaic of main channel, side channel, backwater, floodplain, and wetland habitat that contains a diverse assemblage of flora and fauna.
+This complex river system is made up of a mosaic of main channel, side channel, backwater, and floodplain, and wetland habitat that contains a diverse assemblage of flora and fauna.
 While there are abundant studies focusing on individual species present in the UMRS, ecosystem level processes are not well known.
-In order to better understand these processes, the Long Term Resource Monitoring Program(LTRMP) was implemented on the UMRS.
-LTRMP Field stations are located from Pool 4 (Minnesota) through the Open River (Missouri).
+In order to better understand these processes, the Long Term Resource Monitoring element (LTRM) was implemented on the UMRS.
+LTRM field stations are located from Pool 4 (Minnesota) through the Open River (Missouri).

-Funded by the U.S. Army Corps of Engineers (USACE) through the Upper Mississippi River-Restoration Environmental Management Plan (UMRR-EMP) and implemented by the U.S. Geological Survey (USGS) Upper Midwest Environmental Science Center (UMESC), the LTRMP provides monitoring on a number of resources including fish and water quality.
-Data obtained by the LTRMP is used by various agencies including the USACE, who uses data to aid in the development and maintenance of commercial navigation (barging industry).
-Individual state agencies also use LTRMP data to survey species populations and trends, primary production, sediment loads, etc. While the LTRMP program as designed as an ecosystem-wide monitoring program, many other studies have been completed by personnel working under the LTRMP system.
-The Illinois River Biological Station (IRBS or La Grange Field Station) has worked with 4 components of the LTRMP including macroinvertibrates (1993-2004), vegetation (1991-2004), fish (1990-present) and water quality (1990-present).
+Funded by the U.S. Army Corps of Engineers (USACE) through the Upper Mississippi River Restoration (UMRR) and implemented by the U.S. Geological Survey (USGS) Upper Midwest Environmental Science Center (UMESC), the LTRM element provides monitoring on a number of resources including fish and water quality.
+Data obtained by the LTRM element is used by various agencies including the USACE, who uses data to aid in the development and maintenance of commercial navigation (barging industry).
+Individual state agencies also use LTRM data to survey species populations and trends, primary production, sediment loads, etc. While the LTRM element is designed as an ecosystem-wide monitoring program, many other studies have been completed by personnel working under the LTRM system.
+The Illinois River Biological Station (IRBS or La Grange Field Station) has worked with 4 components of the LTRM including macroinvertibrates (1993-2004), vegetation (1991-2004), fish (1990-present) and water quality (1990-present).

 The Emiquon Preserve: TNC